What is my image of God?

 If, on the other hand, I imagine God as a loving God,

-growing alongside us
+walking and growing alongside us,

 judging with compassion and love even beyond death,